UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 ### RStudio

 Download the macOS Desktop version (not Pro) of RStudio  [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
+Remember that you have already installed R and can start with "Step 2: Install RStudio".
 Open the file and follow the installer instructions.

 To see if you were successful, try opening RStudio by clicking on its icon (from Finder, Applications or Launchpad).
 It should open and look something like this picture below: